Prospect for a Left politics (interview with Doug Lain for Zero Books)

 The problem of capitalism—the problem that motivates the demand for socialism—is that of managing and realizing the possibilities of a global workforce.
 This is in fact the reality of all politics, everywhere.
 All countries depend on international and, indeed, global trade, including the circulation of workers and their wages.
 Even the “Hermit Kingdom” of North Korea depends not only on goods in trade but on remittances from its workers abroad.
 This issue of the global workforce is the source of the problem of migration—the migration of workers.
 For instance, wars are waged with the problem of refugees foremost in mind.
 Political crisis seeks alleviation in either benign ways such as the “brain drain” of the emigrating middle-class, or malignantly in ethnic cleansing—in either case the exodus of restive surplus populations that cannot be integrated.
 International aid as well as military intervention is calculated in effects on migration: how to prevent a refugee crisis?
 The U.S. has paid countries such as Egypt and Pakistan to subsidize their unemployed through bloated militaries.
 What is to be done with all those seeking work?
 Where will they find a job?
 It is a global problem.

 Capital is the social form of this surplus of labor—the social surplus of production.
 Capital is the way society tries to manage and realize the potential of that surplus.
-But the source of that surplus is no longer so much human activity—labor—as it is science and technology oracle client 10g.
+But the source of that surplus is no longer so much human activity—labor—as it is science and technology.
 The problem is that, politically, we have no way of marshaling this surplus other than through possibilities for labor—for instance, through managing nation-states as labor markets.
 The question is realizing the potential possibilities of the social surplus beyond the reproduction of an increasingly redundant laboring workforce.
 Will they be starved or exterminated?
 Or will they be freed?

 The only alternatives capitalism offers is in freedom to work—not the worst form of freedom the world has ever known, but its possibilities in capitalism are increasingly narrow.
 The question is the freedom from work.
 How will this be realized?
 There has been mounting evidence of this problem ever since the Industrial Revolution: unemployment.
 Social Darwinism was not a program but a rationalization for the crisis of capitalism.
 It remains so today.
 Will humanity free itself from the confines of capital—the limits of labor?